Look at the sentences below –

 · She was reading a book, A thousand splendid suns, which is quite a classic read.

 · This is Monica, my colleague.Hope you liked the article.
-Write to us your doubts and queries through comments.
+Write us any queries in the comment section below.